Brexit: How will it affect my holidays to Europe?

 About 27 million people in the UK have Ehics - which entitles the holder to state-provided medical treatment in the EU and other countries which have reciprocal healthcare agreements with Brussels.
 They cover pre-existing medical conditions and emergency care.

 The scheme will continue during the transition period, if the withdrawal agreement is ratified.

 If there is no deal, then in theory the cover provided by an Ehic would cease to exist.

 If there is no deal, the advice for those travelling on or after the day that Brexit happens who are going to EU countries - as well as Switzerland, Norway, Iceland and Liechtenstein - is to buy travel insurance to cover health care "just as you would if visiting a non-EU country".

 But there could be attempts to put emergency measures in place for UK citizens, or for there to be reciprocal arrangements with individual EU countries.
 It's unclear at the moment what the outcome might be.

 Abta says it's worth making sure what your travel insurance covers and checking the terms and conditions.

-For any trips to the EU, Norway, Iceland or Liechtenstein after 29 March, travellers should make sure their insurance policy covers any possible disruption, the government says.
+For any trips to the EU, Norway, Iceland or Liechtenstein after the UK leaves, travellers should make sure their insurance policy covers any possible disruption, the government says.
 If you already have insurance sorted, then your insurer should let you know if there are any changes that might affect you after the UK leaves the EU.

 What will happen with compensation for airline delays?